 This award recognizes work that celebrates our city's rich heritage and diverse stories of its people and places.

 What an honour this is for our Esplanade community, especially the 157 people who took part in creating "At Heart, Citizens of The Esplanade", a short film that shines a light on our neighbourhood, and invites people to reflect on the values that drive community development.

-A big thank you to the amazing Ayelen Liberona and Joseph Johnson Camí who directed the film and Jamii's producer, Isorine Marc.
+To the amazing team: Ayelen Liberona & Joseph Johnson Camí who directed the film and Jamii's producer, Isorine Marc.
 With the support of Canada Council for the Arts and Ontario Arts Council.

 I am me.